Flat Holography & Holographic Renormalization: Scalar Field: Holographic renormalization of the free scalar action

 Restricting ourselves to pure Minkowski spacetime and demanding regularity of the field solution everywhere by imposing \eqref{eq:regularityForSources}, we can compute the second derivative of the on-shell action

 This is our final result for the conformal Carrollian two-point function.
 If we identify the scaling dimension of our Carrollian operators as

 our two-point function agrees with the existing results \cite{Kulkarni:2025qcx, Nguyen:2023miw, Donnay:2022wvx, Mason:2023mti, Kraus:2024gso}.
 Notice that \eqref{eq:scalaingDimension} may seem odd.
 In fact, the scaling dimension of the Carrollian operator in the literature is $\Delta_\mathrm{there} =\frac{d-1}{2}$, corresponding to the scaling dimension of a massless scalar in $(d+1)$ spacetime dimensions.
 This apparent discrepancy is due to the different definition of Carrollian sources in those papers compared to our prescription in \eqref{eq:onepointfunction}.
-In particular, the factor of $|\omega|$ in \eqref{eq:onepointfunction} is ultimately responsible for the discrepancy; the factor of $|\omega|$ arises since we consider $\phi_s$ (related to $\phi^{\textrm{(II)}}$) as the source rather than $\phi_2$ defined by \eqref{eq:Formal_massive_tr_solution}.
-Our definition of the source, in terms of $\phi^{\mathrm{(II)}}$, is the exact parallel of the way sources are defined in AdS/CFT: explicitly, in AdS/CFT it is $\phi_{(\Delta_-)}$ in \eqref{eq.solutionAdS} that is identified with the source of the dual operator, not $\phi_1$ given by \eqref{eq:exactAdSsolution}.
+In particular, the factor of $|\omega|$ in \eqref{eq:onepointfunction} is ultimately responsible for the discrepancy; the factor of $|\omega|$ arises since we consider $\phi_s$ (related to $\phi^{\textrm{(II)}}$) as the source rather than $\phi_2$ defined by \eqref{eq:Formal_massive_tr_solution}.\footnote{Note that in conformal Carrollian field theories the $v$-derivative of a primary operator is again primary.} Our definition of the source, in terms of $\phi^{\mathrm{(II)}}$, is the exact parallel of the way sources are defined in AdS/CFT: explicitly, in AdS/CFT it is $\phi_{(\Delta_-)}$ in \eqref{eq.solutionAdS} that is identified with the source of the dual operator, not $\phi_1$ given by \eqref{eq:exactAdSsolution}.

 Few remarks are in order now.
-Although the computation is presented in the $(v,r)$-coordinate system, this result should not be interpreted as the projection of a bulk two--point propagator to $\mathscr{I}^-$.
+Although the computation is presented in the $(v,r)$-coordinate system, this result should not be interpreted as the projection of a bulk two-point propagator to $\mathscr{I}^-$.
 In frequency space it is tempting to consider one of the dual Carrollian operators being inserted at $\scri^-$ and the other at $\scri^+$, since the source $\phi_s$ encodes the scattering data.
 However, \eqref{eq:Carollian2ptfunctionTR} does not manifestly encode this information in position space.
 We rather advocate for a different interpretation: the Carrollian manifold, on which the putative dual theory is defined, is not identified with either $\scri^{+}$ or $\scri^{-}$.
 On the right hand side of \eqref{eq:Carollian2ptfunctionTR}, $(v_1,\Omega_1)$ and $(v_2, \Omega_2)$ denote the points on an abstract Carrollian manifold.
 The coordinate $v$ is now interpreted as the degenerate direction of the abstract Carrollian manifold.